 - you are not allowed to tell your witness what to say.
 They must say what they remember and they must say this in their own words.
 They will be asked to swear or affirm that their evidence is truthful;

-- you should caution your witness not to argue with whoever is asking them questions, and to give the answer to a question if they know what the answer is;
+- you should advise your witness not to argue with whoever is asking them questions, and to give the answer to a question if they know what the answer is;

 - if your witness does not understand the question or does not know the answer to the question they have been asked, they should say so rather than trying to guess an answer.
 The witness can request that a question be asked again or re-worded; and

 - tell your witness that the respondent or the respondent’s lawyer will be able to ask questions after you have asked all your questions.
-This is cross-examination so leading questions are permitted.
+In cross-examination, leading questions are permitted.
 The questions can relate to any relevant matter in the case, not just things that you have asked about.
 Your witness will need to listen carefully and only answer the question asked.

-Remember that you will also be allowed to ask the respondent’s witnesses questions.
-This is known as cross-examination.
-You should prepare some questions for these witnesses also.
-You do not need to worry about asking leading questions to the respondent’s witnesses, because when you are cross-examining a witness, you are allowed to ask them leading questions, and in fact it is a good idea to do so.
+Remember that you will also be allowed to ask the respondent’s witnesses questions as well during cross-examination.
+You should prepare some questions for these witnesses When you are cross-examining a witness, you are allowed to ask them leading questions, and in fact it is a good idea to do so.

-You will have to speak several times during the hearing.
+You will have to speak several times during the hearing, especially if you are self represented (i.e. you do not have a lawyer).
 You will need to prepare well ahead of time and remember that you can bring notes to the hearing that you think will help you speak at the hearing.

 Opening Statement